hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-13-llm-as-an-oracle.md

 - every policy vote
 - a human-readable reasoning trace

-This is one of the parts I care about most.

-Evaluation pipelines already accumulate ambiguity.
-A score without a path to understanding how it was obtained is difficult to debug.
+I care about this part the most, because evaluation pipelines already accumulate ambiguity.
+A score without a path to understanding how it was obtained is hard to debug.
 The Oracle makes one critical source of ambiguity observable: why this evaluator was chosen in the first place.